 These may include increasing the benefits for this cover as follows:

-- Caregiver limit can be increased to same as for those benefits for catastrophic injuries.
+- The caregiver limit can be increased to the same as for those benefits for catastrophic injuries.

-- Housekeeping expenses limit can be increased to same as for those benefits for catastrophic injuries.
+- Housekeeping expenses limit can be increased to the same as for those benefits for catastrophic injuries.

 Direct Compensation – Property Damage Coverage